List of counties in Colorado: Colorado counties

-Population estimates

-United States Census Bureau population estimates for July 1, 2021 are in included in the Population history of Colorado counties.

-With a 2021 population of 737,867, El Paso County remains the most populous county, while San Juan County with a 2021 population of 733 remains the least populous.
-Five of the 64 Colorado counties now have more than 500,000 residents, while 12 have fewer than 5,000 residents.
+County population

 Former counties

 The following sortable table lists all the historic counties of the Territory of New Mexico, the Territory of Utah, the Territory of Kansas, and the extralegal Territory of Jefferson that previously existed within the boundaries of the present State of Colorado, as well as the three defunct counties of the Territory of Colorado and the three defunct counties of the State of Colorado.

 County high points

 Of the 64 Colorado counties, 20 counties extend above 14000 ft elevation, 32 counties extend above 13000 ft, 42 counties extend above 10000 ft, and all 64 Colorado counties extend above 4116 ft.

 County mean elevation

 Of Colorado's 64 counties, 4 counties have a mean elevation above 11000 ft elevation, 22 counties have a mean elevation above 10000 ft, 32 counties have a mean elevation above 9000 ft, and all 64 counties have a mean elevation above 3880 ft.

 The following 13 Colorado counties have highest mean elevation of any county in the United States, exceeding even the Denali Borough of Alaska.